bhoffman0/CSAwesome/_sources/Tests/MidTerm2.rst

       :feedback_b: Values larger then temp will not cause an infinite loop.
       :feedback_c: Values larger then temp will not cause an infinite loop.
       :feedback_d: Values equal to temp will not cause an infinite loop.
-      :feedback_e: When a contains a value that is less than or equal to zero, then multiplying that value by 2 will never make the result larger than the temp value (which was set to some value > 0), so an infinite loop will occur.
+      :feedback_e: Correct!
+When a contains a value that is less than or equal to zero, then multiplying that value by 2 will never make the result larger than the temp value (which was set to some value > 0), so an infinite loop will occur.

       Assume that ``temp`` is an ``int`` variable initialized to be greater than zero and that ``a`` is an array of type ``int``.
 Also, consider the following code segment.
 Which of the following will cause an infinite loop?